GustavoViniciusdeMorais/REDIS/README.md

 EXISTS user1 # verify if some key exists, returns 1 for true and 0 for false

 RENAME user1 user2 # renames a key to another name

+SCAN 0 # show the keys, the 0 number is a cursor ID

+SCAN 0 MATCH *us* COUNT 10 # brings 10 keys with the 'us' letters

+OBJECT REFCOUNT user1 # return the qty of references of the pattern

+OBJECT ENCODING user1 # encoding representation of the key value

+OBJECT IDLETIME user1 # returns the amount of seconds that the object is without beeing called

 ```